 - Never operate an ATV in fast flowing water or in water deeper than that recommended in this manual.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
-If necessary, apply them several times to let friction dry out the linings. - Always use the size and type of tires specified in this manual. - Always maintain proper tire pressure as described in this manual. - Never exceed the stated load capacity for an ATV.
+If necessary, apply them several times to let friction dry out the linings. - Always be sure there are no obstacles or people behind you when you operate in reverse.
+When it is safe to proceed in reverse, go slowly. - Always use the size and type of tires specified in this manual. - Always maintain proper tire pressure as described in this manual. - Never exceed the stated load capacity for an ATV.
 Cargo should be properly distributed and securely attached.
 Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer.
 Allow greater distance for braking. - Do not operate your ATV during darkness unless it is equipped with a properly functioning headlight.
-Off-road riding is inherently dangerous and additionally, off-road trails do not have streetlights to guide you. - Never maintain an ATV without proper knowledge.
+Off-road riding is inherently dangerous and additionally, off-road trails do not have streetlights to guide you.

+Never maintain an ATV without proper knowledge.
 Contact an authorized ATV dealer to inform you on basic ATV maintenance.
 Certain maintenance can only be carried out by certified staff.